whinnythepooh/Muon-g-2/README.md

 Note that the code only follows a specific format, so this is not for universal use.
 If you have any concerns, or you would like to use this code, please contact me.

+Winnie Wang
-Winnie Wang, Undergrad.
-Research Assistant, University of Washington
+University of Washington